Associate Professor of Architecture & Energy

 He is author of multiple books.
 He recently published a fifth book entitled Insulating Modernism: Isolated and Non-Isolated Thermodynamics in Architecture, Birkhauser, 2014.
 He is completing a sixth book, a technical manual on The Hierarchy of Energy in Architecture: Emergy Analysis with Ravi S. Srinivasan (2015) and, a seventh, PLOT: The Matter of Urbanization | Central Park and the Empire State Building, with Jane Hutton (2015).
 He is also author of Convergence: An Architectural Agenda for Energy (2013), Thermally Active Surfaces in Architecture (2010) and Integrated Design in Contemporary Architecture (2008).
 He was co-editor of Building Systems: Design Technology & Society (2012).

-He received his B.Arch from the University of Cincinnati, his M.Arch from University of Virginia, and his M.DesS (Design and Environment) from the Harvard University Graduate School of Design.
+Moe received his B.Arch from the University of Cincinnati, his M.Arch from University of Virginia, and his M.Des in Design and Environmental Studies from the Harvard University Graduate School of Design Advanced Studies Program.
 He taught previously at Syracuse University where he was also associated with the Syracuse Center of Energy and Environmental Excellence.
 Before that, he was the Herbert S. Greenwald Visiting Professor at the University of Illinois, Chicago.
-In recognition of his pedagogy and teaching, Moe was awarded the 2010 ACSA/AIAS New Faculty Teaching Award.
+In 1997, Moe worked at The Salk Institute for Biological Studies.
+One of his articles in the Journal of Architectural Education, “Extra Ordinary Performances at the Salk Institute of Biological Studies,” is based on his examination of the building while employed there.
+This article was awarded the 2009 ACSA/JAE Best Scholarship of Design Award.